 A Full Guide To Thermostat Wiring: Types and Color Coding

-Thermostat wiring is a tricky topic due to complex color-coding of wires that go into the thermostat.
+Thermostat wiring is a tricky topic due to the complex colour-coding of wires that go into the thermostat.
 This blog provides an easy-to-understand summary of all things thermostat wiring.

 What is a thermostat?

-The most popular brands of thermostats in the North American market are Lowe’s, EcoBee, Nest, Honeywell, and Emerson.
-Prices for common circular thermostats vary between $90 and $250.
-There are various types of thermostats, but electronic ones are by far the most popular, followed by programmable electronic thermostats.
+The most popular thermostat brands in the North American market are Lowe's, EcoBee, Nest, Honeywell, and Emerson.
+Prices for ordinary circular thermostats vary between $90 and $250.
+There are various thermostats, but electronic ones are by far the most popular, followed by programmable electronic thermostats.

 What is a thermostat wire?